The MAK Pellet Grill Fans Facebook group is very active and helpful.

 We do recommend buying just a bag or two of any new pellet that you’re trying before loading up on tons of them—some brands of pellets create more ash than others which means having to clean your firepot more often.
 Some are formulated for greater heat production vs. greater smoke production, and you’ll want to experiment with what flavors you like best.

 PLEASE NOTE: Pellet bags are NOT airtight, and will absorb moisture from the air over time.
 We recommend storing pellets indoors, in an airtight container, to avoid issues from moisture.

-No. Fuel pellets often made from scrap woods, which could have paint, stain, or other contaminants and cancer causing chemicals that are not healthy for you (not to mention would taste just awful when they burn!).
+No. Fuel pellets are often made from scrap woods, which could have paint, stain, or other contaminants and cancer-causing chemicals that are not healthy for you (not to mention would taste just awful when they burn!).
 We always recommend that you use only hardwood barbecue pellets, which are considered food grade pellets.

 Yes.
 Each new MAK Grill is covered with a Limited Lifetime Warranty.